 15. What Hall of Famer was the first St. Louis Browns player to hit two home runs in a game?

-16. Which four Hall of Famers each played for only one manager who was also a Hall of Famer during their entire major league careers?
+16. Which five Hall of Famers each played for only one manager who was also a Hall of Famer during their entire major league careers?

 17. Of the sluggers with more than 600 career home runs, who is the only one to never win an MVP award?